cv3/api-examples/README.md

 # CV3 API Examples

-various API example calls for use in testing and developing the CV3 APIs
+various API example calls for use in testing and developing against the CV3 APIs

 ## Quick Start